 Prince Harry drops libel case against Daily Mail after damaging pretrial ruling

-LONDON (AP) — Prince Harry on Friday dropped his libel lawsuit against the publisher of the Daily Mail tabloid following a ruling in which a judge cast doubt on his case.
+LONDON (AP) — Prince Harry dropped his libel lawsuit Friday against the publisher of the Daily Mail tabloid following a punishing ruling in which a judge suggested he might lose at trial.

-Lawyers for the Duke of Sussex told the High Court in London that he was withdrawing the suit against Associated Newspapers Ltd.
+Lawyers for the Duke of Sussex notified the High Court in London that he would not continue the suit against Associated Newspapers Ltd., one of several cases he had pending in his high-profile battle with the British press.

 No reason was given, but it came the day he was due to hand over documents in the case and after a punishing ruling last month in which a judge ordered Harry to pay the publisher nearly 50,000 pounds (more than $60,000) in legal fees after he failed to achieve victory without going to trial.

-The action will leave him on the hook to pay the publisher’s legal fees, which the the Daily Mail reported to be 250,000 pounds ($316,000).
+The action will leave him on the hook to pay the publisher’s legal fees, which the Daily Mail reported to be 250,000 pounds ($316,000).
+A spokesperson for the duke said it was premature to speculate about costs.

+Harry, 39, the estranged younger son of King Charles III, has broken ranks with the royal family in his willingness to go to court and it has become the main forum in his efforts to hold the news media accountable for hounding him throughout his life.

+Associated Newspapers is one of three tabloid publishers he has sued over claims they used unlawful means, such as deception, phone hacking or hiring private investigators, to try to dig up dirt on him.
+That case against Associated and another against the publisher of The Sun are headed for trial.

+In the sole case that has gone to trial, Harry scored a big victory last month against the publishers of the Daily Mirror when a judge ruled that phone hacking was “widespread and habitual” at Mirror Group Newspapers, and executives at the papers covered it up.
+He was awarded 140,000 pounds ($177,000).

-The case involved a Mail on Sunday article that said Harry tried to hide his efforts to retain publicly funded protection in the U.K. after walking away from his role as a working member of the royal family.
+The libel case involved a Mail on Sunday article that said Harry tried to hide his efforts to retain publicly funded protection in the United Kingdom after walking away from his role as a working member of the royal family.

+Harry’s lawyers claimed the article attacked his honesty and integrity by purporting to reveal that court documents “contradicted public statements he had previously made about his willingness to pay for police protection for himself and his family” while in the U.K. He said the article would undermine his charity work.

+The publisher argued the article expressed an honest opinion and caused no serious harm to his reputation.

-Justice Matthew Nicklin ruled Dec.
-8 that the publisher had a “real prospect” of showing statements issued on Harry’s behalf were misleading and that the February 2022 article reflected an “honest opinion” and wasn’t libelous.
+Justice Matthew Nicklin ruled on Dec.
+8 that the publisher was more likely to prevail in its defense showing that statements issued on Harry’s behalf were misleading and that the February 2022 article reflected an “honest opinion” and wasn’t libelous.

 “The defendant may well submit that this was a masterclass in the art of ‘spinning,’” Nicklin wrote, in refusing to strike the honest opinion defense.

-Harry, 39, the estranged younger son of King Charles III, has broken ranks with the royal family in going to court in his battles with the British press.

-Associated Newspapers is one of three tabloid publishers he’s suing over claims they used unlawful means, such as deception, phone hacking or hiring private investigators, to try to dig up dirt on him.

-He also has a lawsuit pending against the government’s decision to protect him on a case-by-case basis when he visits Britain.
+Harry also has a lawsuit pending against the government’s decision to protect him on a case-by-case basis when he visits Britain.
 He claims that hostility toward him and his wife on social media and relentless hounding by the news media threaten their safety.
-He cited media intrusion for his decision to leave life as a senior royal and move to the U.S.
+He cited media intrusion for his decision to leave life as a senior royal and move to the United States

+Harry’s spokesperson said his focus remains on that case and his family’s safety.

 Follow the AP’s coverage of Prince Harry at https://apnews.com/hub/prince-harry